AFx3/randomSampling/README.md

 A repo containing some random sampling algorithms simulations in rust:

 1. Reservoir sampling.
-2. Random samping with a known sequence length.
+2. Random sampling with a known sequence length.
-3. Scanning and select: andom samping with a known sequence length - streaming model.
+3. Scanning and select: random samping with a known sequence length - streaming model.

 Run:
 - install rust & cargo: